Canop/hu.js/readme.md

 - find an existing svg element with a css selector
 - wrap a provided svg element (and optionnaly append it to an existing html or svg element)

 In all cases, there's always exactly one svg element in a resulting `Hu` object.
 The `hu` function returns `null` if the passed arguments make it impossible to create the element.
-If a provided selector (or nodelist, or jquery set, or array of elements) contains more than one element, only the first one is considered.
+If a provided selector (or nodelist, or jquery set, or array of elements) refers to more than one element, only the first one is considered.

 #### Exemples